nablarch/nablarch-document/en/application_framework/adaptors/router_adaptor.rst

     }

 | By annotating the action class with a ``Path`` annotation, we can associate the path set in the ``value`` of the ``Path`` annotation with the action class.
-| In addition, can map a HTTP method to methods in the action class by annotating methods in the action class with a corresponding annotation of HTTP method such as ``javax.ws.rs.GET`` .
+| In addition, can map a HTTP method to methods in the action class by annotating methods in the action class with a corresponding annotation of HTTP method such as ``jakarta.ws.rs.GET`` .

 In the above example implementation, the HTTP request will be dispatched as follows